wcho21/langwalk/riscv/src/draft.md

 Here we're going to write more interesting one: printing something.

+--- DONE

+TODO: align on data? on text? ref?

 ## what is reg?

 cpu only handles arithmetics with regs, not mem.